remix-run/react-router/README.md

 Browser Support
 ---------------

-We intend to support all the browers React supports.
+We support all browsers and environments where React runs.

 Installation
 ------------